facelessuser/Rummage/docs/src/markdown/usage.md

         return m.group(0)
 ```

+`ReplacePlugin`'s `replace` function will receive the parameter `m` which is either a `regex` or `re` match object (depending on what regular expression engine is selected).
+The return value must be either a Unicode string or byte string (for binary files).

-The `file_info` property is a named tuple providing information about the current file such as name, size, creation date, etc.
+The `ReplacePlugin`'s `file_info` property is a named tuple providing information about the current file such as name, size, creation date, etc.

 ```py3
 class FileInfoRecord(namedtuple('FileInfoRecord', ['id', 'name', 'size', 'modified', 'created', 'encoding'])):
     """A record for tracking file info."""
 ```

-The `flags` property seen above contains only Rummage search related flags (the flags are abstracted at this level and are converted to the appropriate regular expression flags later).
+The `ReplacePlugin`'s `flags` property contains only Rummage search related flags (the flags are abstracted at this level and are converted to the appropriate regular expression flags later).
+They can also be accessed from `rummage.lib.rumcore`.
+The flags are shown below.

 ```py3
 # Common regular expression flags (re|regex)